iDschepe/http-constants-ts/README.md

 All Cache-Control instructions are lowercase, hence `min-fresh`

+All CSP directives and sources are lowercase, hence `unsafe-eval`

 Key names constructed from uppercase values, `-`, `+` and `.` substituted with `_`, hence

     Headers.STRICT_TRANSPORT_SECURITY //Strict-Transport-Security